News:

 Even registered and reputable waste disposal firms have cut corners and saved costs by illegally dumping.

-Aside from the fact that we are creating more waste daily than ever before, there are several key reasons why people engage in illegal dumping.
+Aside from the fact that we are creating more waste than ever before, there are several key reasons why people engage in illegal dumping.

-Offenders typically seek to avoid the cost and inconvenience of proper waste disposal, with little regard for the consequences; however other causes include:
+Offenders typically seek to avoid the cost and inconvenience of proper waste disposal, with little regard for the consequences; however, other causes include:

 Lack of access to legal means of waste disposal